frzambra/frzambra.github.io/index.md

 Here you could read about:

-* some examples and visualizations on the use of [R](https://www.r-project.com)
+* some examples and visualizations on the use of [R](https://www.r-project.com),
-* personal interest
+* personal interest,
-* climate, vegetation, drought
+* climate, vegetation, drought.

 My last two tweets...